wendythedy/terraform-alicoud-ecs/README.md

 use ./setup.sh to sun terraform apply

-use./detroy.sh to run terraform destroy
+use ./detroy.sh to run terraform destroy